 Are you a citizen of the US (or another country)?
 National origin is another item in most EEO policies.
 The only aspect of this you can legally ask is whether or not they are permitted to work in this country.
 You can verify candidates are legally allowed to work in your company’s country.

 Do you have health problems or issues?
 Most EEO policies include “disability status,” which means you cannot ask about a candidate’s health issues.
 You are allowed to ask if candidates are fit for specific physical demands that are part of the job, such as lifting packages up to a particular weight.

 Do you have a criminal record?
 There is a growing movement to “ban the box” that asks job applicants whether they have ever been arrested or convicted of a crime.
 The idea is that candidates deserve to be considered on their relevant qualifications and experience, not ruled out from the start because of a criminal record.
 If your company does background checks as a final step before hiring, you’ll find out about it at that point.

 Do you drink alcohol?
 Because alcoholism is now considered a disability, it is illegal to ask about alcohol use during hiring interviews.

 Is English your first language?
 This is often a back-door way of trying to find out about a candidate’s national origin, which means it is illegal to ask about it.

 Do you have a significant amount of debt?
-This is not relevant to the candidate’s ability to the job for which they have applied and should not be asked during hiring interviews.
+This is not relevant to the candidate’s ability for the job they have applied for and should not be asked during hiring interviews.